method5/method5/user_guide.md

 ## Parameter 6: P_RUN_AS_SYS (optional)

-By default, `P_RUN_AS_SYS` is set to FALSE and commands run by the Method5 schema use the DBA role privilege.
+By default, `P_RUN_AS_SYS` is set to FALSE and commands are run by either the Method5 schema or a sandbox schema.
 When this parameter is set to TRUE the command is run as SYS.

 This parameter should only be set to TRUE when necessary.
 Almost all operations can be performed without SYS access.